psitools/psitools-public/README.md

 This is a Python package named psitools.
 It implements numerical methods and driver routines for solving the linear stability problem of the Polydispserse Streaming Instability (Paardekooper et al. 2020a,b; McNally et al. 2020).
 Install the whole thing in a
 Python virtualenv to test.
 The setup.py is in this dir.

-Please cite the Zenodo record and appropriate papers if using in a publication.
+Please cite the Zenodo record and appropriate papers if you use psitools in a publication.

 ## Contents